 Latest additions are listed below.
 More complete lists can be found by clicking the buttons on the left.

-- Member Management Team Department of Data Science and Knowledge Engineering.
+- Member Management Team Department of Advanced Computing Sciences, formerly Department of Data Science and Knowledge Engineering.

 - Founding member of Mathematics Centre Maastricht (MCM).